-In addition, the Company's intellectual property rights might be challenged, invalidated, circumvented or rendered unenforceable.
-The Company's competitors or other third parties may successfully challenge and invalidate or render unenforceable the Company's issued patents, including any patents that may be issued in the future.
-This could prevent or limit the Company's ability to stop competitors from marketing products that are identical or substantially equivalent to the Genio system.
-In addition, despite the broad definition of Company concepts and inventions in its portfolio, as is common in technological progress, competitors may be able to design around the Company's patents or develop products that provide outcomes that are comparable to the Genio system but that are not covered by the Company's patents.
-Much of the Company's value is in its intellectual property, and any challenge to the Company's intellectual property portfolio (whether successful or not) may affect its value.
+In addition, our intellectual property rights might be challenged, invalidated, circumvented or rendered unenforceable.
+Our competitors or other third parties may successfully challenge and invalidate or render unenforceable our issued patents, including any patents that may be issued in the future.
+This could prevent or limit our ability to stop competitors from marketing products that are identical or substantially equivalent to the Genio system.
+In addition, despite the broad definition of our concepts and inventions in our portfolio, as is common in technological progress, competitors may be able to design around our patents or develop products that provide outcomes that are comparable to the Genio system but that are not covered by our patents.
+Much of our value is in our intellectual property, and any challenge to our intellectual property portfolio (whether successful or not) may affect our value.

-The Company could become subject to intellectual property litigation.
+We could become subject to intellectual property litigation.

 The medical device industry is characterized by rapidly changing products and technologies and there is intense competition to establish intellectual property and proprietary rights covering the use of these new products and the related technologies.
 This vigorous pursuit of intellectual property and proprietary rights has resulted and will continue to result in extensive litigation and administrative proceedings over patent and other intellectual property rights.
 Whether a product and/or a process infringes a patent involves complex legal and factual issues, and the outcome of such disputes is often uncertain.
-There may be existing patents of which the Company is unaware that are inadvertently infringed by the Genio system.